-One of the best things about our Cross Catholic Outreach ministry partners is how they meet spiritual needs.
-In Guatemala, we work with a strong team of priests, religious sisters and Catholic lay leaders who work tirelessly to support the material and spiritual needs of the poor.
-This is a brief overview about the history of religion and Catholicism in this beautiful country, and how Cross Catholic Outreach is making a difference.
+Cross Catholic Outreach values our ministry partners in Guatemala for their commitment to nourishing souls.
+We work with a strong team of priests, religious sisters and Catholic lay leaders who work tirelessly to support the material and spiritual needs of the poor.
+To understand this integral approach, it helps to reflect on the history of Catholicism in this beautiful country and how the Catholic Church is making a difference.

 Prior to the colonization of Guatemala by Spain, the Guatemalan people practiced traditional Mayan religion.
-Their ancient practices included worshiping various nature gods, such as the gods of sun and rain, practicing astronomy and astrology, and ritualistic human sacrifice.
+Ancient practices included worshiping nature gods, such as the gods of sun and rain, and practicing astronomy, astrology and ritualistic human sacrifice.

 When Spain colonized Guatemala in the 1500s, they brought Roman Catholicism with them.
-Eventually, Catholicism was named the country’s official religion, and while most Guatemalans converted, they combined Christianity with many of their traditional Mayan cultural practices.3
+Eventually, Catholicism was named the country’s official religion, and while most Guatemalans converted, they combined Christianity with many of their traditional Mayan cultural practices.2, 3

-In October 2019, Pope Francis elevated Álvaro Leonel Ramazzini Imeri, Bishop of Huehuetenango, to the rank of Cardinal.5 Cross Catholic provides food and medical supplies to the poor in Cardinal Ramazzini’s Diocese of Huehuetenango.
-He was named the Titular Cardinal of the Church of St. John the Evangelist in Rome (San Giovanni Evangelista a Spinaceto), and was recently appointed by the Holy Father to serve on the Dicastery for Laity, Family and Life.
+In October 2019, Pope Francis elevated Álvaro Leonel Ramazzini Imeri, Bishop of Huehuetenango, to the rank of Cardinal.5 Cross Catholic Outreach provides food and medical supplies to the poor in Cardinal Ramazzini’s Diocese of Huehuetenango and recently launched new efforts supporting food and faith in the Diocese of Suchitepéquez-Retalhuleu, which falls in the same ecclesiastical province.
+Cardinal Ramazzini was named the Titular Cardinal of the Church of St. John the Evangelist in Rome (San Giovanni Evangelista a Spinaceto) and was appointed by the Holy Father to serve on the Dicastery for Laity, Family and Life.
 He has also served on the Pontifical Commission for Latin America since 1990.

-One of Cross Catholic Outreach’s longtime trusted partners is Father Raúl Monterroso, the director of Caritas ministry in the Diocese of Santa Rosa de Lima.
+One of Cross Catholic Outreach’s trusted partners in Guatemala is Father Raúl Monterroso, director of the Caritas ministry in the Diocese of Santa Rosa de Lima.
 Drawing its name from the Latin word meaning “charity,” Caritas compassionately serves poor families with the love of Christ.

-“For me, hope is grounded in faith.
-Wherever there is faith, there is hope,” said Fr.
+“For me, faith and hope represent believing in something much more beautiful, in a God who will never abandon us, a God who is always by our side and who changes our hearts,” said Fr.
 Raúl.
-“That is why for me, faith and hope represent believing in something much more beautiful, in a God who will never abandon us, a God who is always by our side and who changes our hearts.”

-With faith at the foundation of its poverty relief efforts, Caritas has worked to transform lives with God’s love through a wide range of outreaches.
-Their projects have included feeding programs, educational efforts, house construction, community water systems, agricultural support — and even training for disaster response.
+With faith at the foundation of its poverty relief efforts, Caritas transforms lives through a wide range of outreaches.
+Projects have included feeding programs, education, home construction, community water systems, agricultural support and even disaster response training.

-The Diocese of Santa Rosa de Lima’s spiritual outreach, the People’s Holy Mission, was adopted to complement the work of Caritas.
-The spiritual approach focuses on the formation of spiritual leaders (Catholic lay people) for evangelization, renewal of the Catholic faith and inspiration to live out the faith.
+The Diocese of Santa Rosa de Lima’s spiritual outreach, the People’s Holy Mission, complements the work of Caritas.
+It focuses on the formation of spiritual leaders (Catholic laypeople) for evangelization, renewal of the Catholic faith and inspiration to live out the faith.

-The diocese had a shortage of priests, and some villagers would go 4-6 weeks without seeing a priest for Mass or receiving the sacraments.
-The People’s Holy Mission helps equip Catholic lay people with to tools they need for spiritual growth on their own.
-In addition, the ministry trains catechists to minister to their communities.
+The diocese had a shortage of priests, and some villagers would go four to six weeks without seeing a priest for Mass or receiving the sacraments.
+The People’s Holy Mission equips Catholic laypeople with the tools for spiritual growth.
+The ministry also trains catechists to minister to their communities.

-In this spiritual approach, parish members (adults, youth and children) create small missionary communities that meet weekly in the house of a lay leader.
-At these meetings, members enjoy fellowship, read and discuss the Bible, pray, worship, and strategize about ways to minister to their local community.
+Through this spiritual approach, parishioners create small missionary communities that meet weekly in a lay leader’s house.
+At these meetings, members enjoy fellowship, Bible study, prayer and worship, and strategize outreaches within the community.

-To spiritually develop the lay leaders of these small missionary communities and the catechists the People’s Holy Mission hosts massive retreats and training events on a regular basis.
+The People’s Holy Mission hosts massive retreats and training events to spiritually develop lay leaders and catechists.
 Fr.
-Raul and his team believe God’s Word gives us “everything needed for life and godliness,” (2 Peter 1:3) and they’re committed to furthering the Gospel in both word and deed.
+Raúl and his team believe God’s Word gives us “everything needed for life and godliness” (2 Peter 1:3), and they’re committed to furthering the Gospel in both word and deed.

 Related: Addressing Poverty in Guatemala

-The Diocese of Santa Rosa de Lima, like all Cross Catholic Outreach’s ministry partners, is evangelizing the communities it serves by sharing the Gospel.
-The ministry recently sent us a story about a life changed through its spiritual outreach, 17-year-old Fredy Garcia.
-Like most of the children in the Diocese of Santa Rosa, Fredy grew up with little access to education or other resources.
-His parents took him to the local Catholic parish occasionally, but not regularly.
+Like all Cross Catholic Outreach’s ministry partners, the Dioceses of Suchitepéquez-Retalhuleu and Santa Rosa de Lima evangelize the communities they serve by sharing the Gospel.
+Fr.
+Raúl’s ministry recently shared with us the story of 17-year-old Fredy Garcia, whose life was changed through Catholic spiritual outreach.
+Like most children in the Diocese of Santa Rosa, Fredy grew up with little access to education or other resources.
+His parents took him to their local parish occasionally, but not regularly.

 “Thank God I achieved my dream of being an altar server,” he said.
 “This first consecration began my life of love of Jesus.”

-Fredy’s story is just one example how God is using our partners to minister to the hearts and souls of Guatemalan families.
+Fredy’s story is just one example of how God uses our partners to minister to the hearts and souls of Guatemalan families.

-Cross Catholic Outreach believes that the Gospel is an essential part of poverty relief in Guatemala, and that’s why we’re committed to supporting partners like Caritas and the People’s Holy Mission in the Diocese of Santa Rosa de Lima.
+Cross Catholic Outreach believes the Gospel is essential to poverty relief in Guatemala, and that’s why we’re committed to supporting partners like the Diocese of Suchitepéquez-Retalhuleu and the People’s Holy Mission in the Diocese of Santa Rosa de Lima.
 Catholic spiritual formation provides a firm foundation on which families can build the rest of their lives.